cont-limno/LAGOSUS/README.md

 `limno`, `geo`, and `depth` data folders.
 Replace the paths in the example below with the path to each respective folder on your system.
 Most people will have access to these folders through Dropbox.
-For example, the `limno_folder` would be assigned to something like:
+For example, the `locus_folder` would be assigned to something like:
 `C:/Users/FWL/Dropbox/LAGOS-US-LOCUS-EXPORT`

 ``` r